The Puppet Masters: Adaptations

 The Brain Eaters, a 1958 science fiction film directed by Bruno VeSota, bore a number of similarities to Heinlein's novel.
-Heinlein sued the film's producers, including Executive Producer Roger Corman, for plagiarism, asking $150,000 in damages.
+Heinlein sued the film's producers, including executive producer Roger Corman, for plagiarism, asking $150,000 in damages.
 The case was settled out of court for $5,000, which included Heinlein's stipulation that his name not be used on screen or in any way with the production.
 The case halted actor John Payne's intention of producing a film based on Heinlein's novel.

 The theme of the novel is echoed in "The Invisibles", an episode of The Outer Limits aired in 1964, and also in "Operation -- Annihilate!", the last episode of the first season of Star Trek in 1967.
 Similarly, in the story line begun in the Star Trek: The Next Generation episode "Coming of Age" and completed in "Conspiracy", aliens from a faraway sector invade the bodies of high-ranking Starfleet admirals in an attempt to compromise the command structure and spearhead an invasion of Earth.

 The novel was adapted, with some plot and character changes, into the 1994 film of the same name.

 Influence

 The Body Snatchers by Jack Finney (1954) takes up a similar premise of extraterrestrials taking over the bodies of humans.
 Also in the plot of the 1956 What Mad Universe by Fredric Brown—as in that of Puppet Masters—police and vigilantes ruthlessly shoot down anyone suspected of being controlled by the book's invaders from space.

-Kenneth Von Gunden's novel Star Spawn takes up the basic premise of The Puppet Masters and transfers it to a Medieval setting.
+Kenneth Von Gunden's novel Star Spawn takes up the basic premise of The Puppet Masters and transfers it to a medieval setting.
 Extraterrestrial parasites able to take over the bodies of humans and control them invade Medieval England and embark on conquering it, castle by castle—and are eventually foiled by the highly resourceful Friar Gregory and his friend Sir Morrough the Knight.

+N. K. Jemisin's short story "Walking Awake," included in her short story collection How Long 'til Black Future Month?, is a response to Heinlein's novel.
+The story follows Sadie, a caregiver who is complicit in a system that raises human hosts for alien parasitic beings (beings we later learn are not aliens, but were created by humanity in the distant past).